 In December 2018, Dr. West was finally inducted into the Air Force Space and Missile Pioneers Hall of Fame – one of Air Force’s Space Commands Highest Honors.
 At the induction, the Air Force recognized Dr. West’s contribution in programming an IBM 7030 ‘Stretch’ computer to deliver “increasingly refined calculations for an extremely accurate geodetic Earth model, a geoid, optimized for what ultimately became the Global Positioning System (GPS) orbit.”

-Today, there are 32 operational GPS satellites orbing the Earth and impacting every aspect of our life.
+Today, there are at least 31 operational GPS satellites orbing the Earth and impacting every aspect of our life.

-[Update: The article was updated on 10th Feb 2019 to recognize Dr. Gladys West’s contribution. ]
+[Note: The article was updated on Feb 10, 2019, to recognize Dr. Gladys West’s contribution. ]